 Getting a warning to contact MindTouch Support?

-As you'll find in this article, there a few ways to potentially clobber a redirect within MindTouch, which can lead to broken links within your content.
-If you're seeing the following warning (or a variation thereof), realize that you're being alerted to a redirect clobber:
+As you'll find in this article, there a few ways to potentially break a redirect within MindTouch, which can lead to broken links within your content.
+If you're seeing the following warning (or a variation thereof), realize that you're being alerted to a broken redirect:

 If you see this warning while performing basic operations, we recommend reaching out to MindTouch Support to discuss the operation you're trying to perform.
-Our team will be more than happy to work with you to ensure you can successfully move forward without clobbering any redirects.
+Our team will be more than happy to work with you to ensure you can successfully move forward.
 Don't hesitate to contact us!